oracle-livelabs/oci/peoplesoft-fullstack-dr/drpg-setup/drpg-setup.md

 In this lab, we will Create and Associate Disaster Recovery Protection Groups (DRPG).
 Ashburn is the primary region and Phoenix is the standby region.

-What is DRPG – A resource type used by FSDR.
+What is DRPG – A resource type used by Full Stack Disaster Recovery.
 A DR Protection Group represents a consistency grouping defined for the purposes of disaster recovery.
 It is a collection of different OCI resources that comprise an application and must be treated as a combined group when performing disaster recovery operations.
 For example, a DR Protection Group may consist of application servers (compute instances), associated block storage (grouped as volume groups) and databases.

 Estimated Time: 15 Minutes